gabrielrmodesto/gabrielrmodesto/README.md

 ### Hi there 👋

 My name is Gabriel, I'm Clara's father, and I have so proud about this.
 I'm currently working on Itau Unibanco, a great company.
 My job position is Intermediate Software Engineer.
-I'm currently working with C#, .NET Framework, SQL Server.
+I'm currently working with C#, .NET Framework, .NET Core, SQL Server, Angular.
 I'm an enthusiastic for Javascript and React.
 I love to work with frontend develpoment too.

 - ⚡ Fun fact: